AutoxingTech/axbot_restbook/docs/reference/websocket.md

 ## Environment Match Map

-This map reflects how the point clouds matches the existing map.
+This map reflects how well the point clouds match the existing map.

-Red indicates the environment has changed.
-If there is too much red, the map should be rebuilt.
+Red areas indicate changes in the environment.
+If significant changes are detected (indicated by excessive red), the map should be rebuilt.

 ![](./2023-02-02-16-32-47.png)